takalkartejas/learning_docker/README.md

 8. Container is a running instance of image
 9. Volume:- allows sharing data between host and container, and also between containers
 10. If we add files and folders in this volume in host - they will show up in containers and vice versa
+11. Dockerfile :- allows us to build a new image, contains list of steps on how to create images

 ### Learning steps:
 1. We go to docker hub and explore images